mcohen01/node-quickbooks/README.md

 <a name="getDepartment" />
 #### getDepartment(id, callback)

-Retrieves the Department from Quickbooks
+Retrieves the Department from QuickBooks

 __Arguments__